mikowitz/ex_queue/README.md

 ## API

-Currently this library only includes the functions included in the "Original API"
+This library includes the Original, Extended, and Okasaki APIs

 ## Documentation